codybloemhard/penrose-cody/README.md

 todo:

-- fullscreen toggle
+- toggle float
-- sink focus, toggle focus
+- fullscreen toggle sinks window
 - bar in right position
-- cpu util high?
 - move from layout A on screen 0 to layout B on screen 1 (like i3)
-- horzontal layout
+- horizontal layout
 - tabbed layout